Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Non-intersecting line ensembles and their integrable and probabilistic analysis

-Such systems are very well suited to analysis by probabilistic techniques.
-Indeed, they enjoy an explicit resampling property, concerning say the conditional distribution of the top curve on a given interval given this curve's values at the interval's endpoints and the status of all the other curves.
+Thus integrable techniques have been crucial to the analysis of these non-intersecting random walk or Brownian motion ensembles.
+The vital governing theme of the present article is that they are also very well suited to analysis by probabilistic techniques.
+For Brownian LPP, the ensembles are mutually avoiding systems of Brownian motions (with certain boundary conditions).
+Such ensembles enjoy an explicit resampling property, concerning say the conditional distribution of the top curve on a given interval given this curve's values at the interval's endpoints and the status of all the other curves.
 (The rule is simple: the conditional distribution is Brownian bridge between the endpoints conditioned to remain above the given second curve.)
 In~\cite{AiryLE}, this {\em Brownian Gibbs} property was exploited in order to reexamine and develop the passage to the limit from mutually avoiding Brownian bridge systems at their edge to the multi-line Airy process.
-By establishing a certain uniform regularity at the edge of such systems, which holds after the $(t^{2/3},t^{1/3})$ scaling is taken, it was argued that convergence occurs, after a parabolic shift, to the Airy line ensemble, a positive integer-indexed ordered collection of continuous random curves on the real line, stationary under horizontal shifts, whose curves are locally Brownian, and whose finite dimensional distributions are given by the multi-line Airy process.
+By establishing a certain uniform regularity at the edge of such systems, which holds after the KPZ scaling is taken, it was argued that convergence occurs, after a parabolic shift, to the Airy line ensemble, a positive integer-indexed ordered collection of random continuous curves on the real line, stationary under horizontal shifts, whose curves are locally Brownian, and whose finite dimensional distributions are given by the multi-line Airy process.
+The uppermost curve in the Airy line ensemble, namely the Airy$_2$ process, is thus a locally Brownian object.
+This statement may be interpreted either by taking a {\em local} limit, in which, for given $x \in \R$, the Gaussianity of $\e^{-1/2} \big( {\rm Airy}_2 (x + \e) - {\rm Airy}_2 (x) \big)$ is investigated after the low $\e$ limit is taken.
+The emergence of Brownian motion in this local limit of ${\rm Airy}_2$ has been proved by~\cite{Hagg} and~\cite{CatorPimentel}.
+An in essence stronger assertion of Brownian structure concerns a {\em unit-order} scale: for example, the absolute continuity of $[x,x+K]: y \to {\rm Airy}_2(y) - {\rm Airy}_2(x)$ with respect to Brownian motion (whose rate is two in view of the convention of definition for ${\rm Airy}_2$) on any compact interval~$[x,x+K]$.
+This last assertion was proved in~\cite{AiryLE} via the Brownian Gibbs technique.

-In this paper, we continue to advocate the use of the Brownian Gibbs property as a valuable probabilistic tool in the study of such systems as random growth processes, eigenvalue laws in random matrix ensembles, and last passage percolation models.
-A central role is played by Brownian last passage percolation, because the mutually avoiding Brownian bridge systems to which the RSK correspondence associates this model enjoy the Brownian Gibbs property in the prelimit; in other models, such as Poissonian LPP, this connection emerges only as the late time limit is taken.
-Although Poissonian LPP enjoys its own random walk Gibbs property, the symmetries and invariance properties of Brownian motion make the Brownian Gibbs property a more attractive one for the purpose of study.